 This research consortium is open to other doctors and scientists interested in Paediatric and Wildtype GIST, and data is being collected from as many sources as possible.
 The scientists who take part will meet in the USA at the National Institute of Health.

-PAWS-GIST was started in November 2010 by GIST Cancer UK.
-It is a specialist focus group consisting of parents of young GIST patients and specialist GIST doctors from the UK.
+PAWS-GIST was started in November 2010 when the parent of a young GIST patient and specialist GIST doctors from the UK formed an alliance.

-Working in partnership with experts in America & Europe we aim to improve treatment & ultimately find a cure for PAWS-GIST in the UK.
+Working in partnership with experts in America & Europe the aim is to improve treatment & ultimately find a cure for PAWS-GIST.

 If you are a Paediatric or Wild-type GIST patient/carer, please make contact with us.
 Our numbers are small, so we need everyone to be involved in order to take full advantage of the help that is being offered.